 Pacific’s key brands are Better Homes & Gardens, New Idea, Who, Marie Claire, and That’s Life!, all of which compete directly with Bauer magazines.
 The combined company will be the completely dominant Aussie publisher with 50 brands and an estimated market share of some 60%.
 But it’s only magazines…

-The fact that few observers expect the ACCC regulator to do anything other than waive the deal through underlines how relatively unimportant the magazine market has become in an advertising and lifestyle market dominated by Facebook and Google.
+The fact that many observers expect the ACCC regulator to waive the deal through underlines how relatively unimportant the magazine market has become in an advertising and lifestyle market dominated by Facebook and Google.
+But ACCC may be yet be more concerned about maintaining the competition for Aussie magazine readers.

-It’s a big change in Australia where the country’s largest magazine publisher (ACP, now Bauer) often made larger profits than its UK counterpart, the former IPC Media.
+Magazines have long punched above their weight in Australia.
+The country’s largest publisher (ACP, now Bauer) often made larger profits than its UK counterpart, the former IPC Media.
 The success was reflected by magazines like Woman’s Day and Australian Women’s Weekly each with 1m copy sales in a market that then comprised only 8m women.
 The Australian Cosmopolitan once made higher profit margins than any of the US magazine’s 50+ worldwide editions.

 Even when digital disruption started to squeeze magazine advertising and sales across the world, the then ACP Magazines seemed able to keep growing at the expense of competitors – like Pacific.
 Two key developments changed everything.